My Story with ME/cfs

 So there it is, my story in a nutshell.
 What relief to get that over with!

-Thanks so much for reading & I do hope you’ll read & enjoy my blog posts.
-They are in the majority on a far, far lighter note.
-As quite honestly, I don’t enjoy discussing ME/cfs at all.
+Thanks so much for reading.
+I do hope you’ll read and enjoy my blog posts.
+They are in the majority on a lighter note.
+As quite honestly, I can struggle with discussing ME/cfs.
+Acknowledging what it has done to my life gets stuck in my throat.
+But it still has to be said, one can’t hide from reality.

 Some ME/cfs terms